-If you live in the South, you have seen your fair share of opossums.
+If you live in the south, you have seen your fair share of opossums.
 Even in suburban locations, opossum inhabitants stay very healthy in this area.
-High populations cause opossums pushing closer and closer to individual concentrations to better endure.
-Some have adapted to stealing pet food and garbage for sustenance, and some hide in residential constructions for security and warmth.
+Some have adapted to stealing pet food and garbage for sustenance, and some hide in residential homes for security and warmth.

 With their silver-grey fur and vulnerable tails, they can sometimes seem like overgrown rats.
 They tend to live between 2-4 years in the wild, which makes them some of the shortest-lived mammals of the size.
 Opossums are omnivorous and will eat nearly anything (that is why they love your crap).
 You will most often see opossums busy at night since they’re nocturnal.